 Affordability of rents (and any related services) is critical if we are to remain an attractive landlord of choice and help our tenants in an increasingly difficult economic climate.

+However, this must be balanced to ensure adequate resources with sufficient headroom for the Association to effectively operate over the short, medium and long-term.
 The Association's average rents remain low across all apartment sizes when compared nationally, as well as against others in the local area.
 We consult with our tenants annually on any rent increase decisions and their feedback informs the decision taken by the Management Committee.

-As noted above, we carried out a significantly more detailed rent consultation in 2022/23 due high levels of inflation.
+As noted above, we carried out a significantly more detailed rent consultation in 2022/23 and 2023/24 due high levels of inflation.
 With inflation at September 2022 sitting at 10.1% and rising, the Association could not reasonably increase rents by this level.
 Prior to commencing consultation, the Scottish Government also passed unprecedented emergency legislation limiting all rent increases.
-While the relevant dates of this legislation did not effect the Association's rent increase timescales, it did set the tone for the approach that all RSLs should take.
+While the relevant dates of this legislation did not affect the Association's rent increase timescales, it did set the tone for the approach that all RSLs should take both in that year, and beyond.

-The 2023/24 rent increase was therefore limited to 5%.
-The long-term projections are usually modelled on an inflation-only rise year-on-year, and will ordinarily be based upon the September CPI rate, and have therefore been reworked to take account of the below-inflation increase in this financial year.
-The Association is also conscious that the high levels of inflation and cost-of-living crisis is likely to still be in place when it comes to the 2024/25 rent increase, therefore an additional meeting of the Management Committee has been scheduled for November 2023 to allow similar levels of scrutiny in relation to affordability and financial viability to take place.
+The long-term projections are usually modelled on an inflation-only rise year-on-year, and will ordinarily be based upon the September CPI rate, and have therefore been reworked to take account of the below-inflation increases in three from the previous five financial years.
+The Association is also conscious that the high levels of inflation and cost-of-living crisis could still be in place when it comes to the 2025/26 rent increase and beyond, therefore an additional meeting of the Management Committee can be provided for if required in November each year to allow similar levels of scrutiny in relation to affordability and financial viability to take place.
+It is expected that the Management Committee will take a decision annually in September as to whether this meeting is required.

-Assessing affordability
+Assessing affordability for tenants

-The Association will principally be guided by tenant views and comparative information when considering affordability, but the affordability tool developed by the SFHA is also relevant.
+The Association will principally be guided by tenant views and comparative information when considering affordability from the tenant perspective, but the affordability tool developed by the SFHA is also relevant.
 We will assess our rent increases against this figure annually when making recommendations for increases to ensure that rent levels remain affordable.